temporalio/documentation/docs-src/clusters/how-to-migrate-visibility-database.md

 To migrate your Visibility database, [set up a secondary Visibility](/cluster-deployment-guide#set-up-secondary-visibility) to enable [Dual Visibility](/concepts/what-is-dual-visibility), and update the dynamic configuration in your Cluster to update the Visibility store read and write operations.

+Dual Visibility setup is optional but useful in gradually migrating your Visibility data to another database.

 Before you begin, verify [supported databases and versions](/cluster-deployment-guide#supported-databases) for a Visibility store.

 The following steps describe how to migrate your Visibility database with examples.

+#### Set up secondary Visibility store

 1. In your Cluster configuration, [add a secondary Visibility store](/references/configuration#secondaryvisibilitystore) to your Visibility setup under the Persistence configuration.

    Example: To migrate from Cassandra to Elasticsearch, add Elasticsearch as your secondary database, and set it up.
 For details, see [secondary Visibility database schema and setup](/cluster-deployment-guide#set-up-secondary-visibility).

    ```yaml